 How can you actually make your own Garden for birds design?
-If you're looking for tips on how to create a bird-friendly garden paradise, you've come to the right place.
-What could be more soothing than lying in your hammock and listening to the birds chirping in your own greenery!
+If you're looking for tips for a bird-friendly garden paradise, you've come to the right place.
+What could be more soothing than lying in a hammock and listening to the birds chirping in your own greenery?
 Simply wonderful!
-But for this you have to get away from the pure rock garden, away from slick mowed green spaces.
-And towards a garden that is close to nature.
+But to do this, you have to get away from the pure rock garden, away from smoothly mown green spaces.
+And towards a garden close to nature.

-How this works and how you can make your garden bird-friendly, you will now learn in this article.
+Find out how this works and how you can make your garden bird-friendly in this article.

 Notice: You don't have to implement all the tips at once.
 Think of the design of your garden as a step-by-step process and not as a rush job.
-By the way, you can get even more input for a basically environmentally friendly garden in the article about the sustainable garden design.
+By the way, you can get even more input for a fundamentally environmentally friendly garden in the article on the sustainable garden design.

 What do birds actually need in the garden?

 Location, location, location!
-That's what birds also think when it comes to choosing a location.
-But so that we can design our garden in a bird-friendly way, we should first find out what our feathered friends actually like 😉.
+That's what birds think when choosing a location.
+But in order to make our garden bird-friendly, we should first find out what our feathered friends actually like 😉.

-Here, without further ado, are some things that are essential in the lives of birds:
+Here are a few things that are essential in the lives of birds:

 - Food source: Birds need natural food sources and nothing from a can!
-Seeds, fruits, worms, spiders and insects!
-This natural food comes but only if it also finds food in your garden itself.
+Seeds, fruit, worms, spiders and insects!
+However, this natural food only comes if it can find food itself in your garden.

-- Drinking water source: Ponds, liquid, lakes - or even a simple and regularly refilled water bowl.
-Birds like to make themselves comfortable where they find drinking water.
+- Drinking water source: Ponds, rivers, lakes - or even a simple and regularly filled water bowl.
+Birds like to make themselves comfortable where they can find drinking water.

-- Shelter: Whether it's stone walls, roofs, trees, shrubs, hedges, birdhouses, birds need a permanent shelter to breed and protect themselves from predators like martens or cats.
+- Shelter: Whether stone walls, roofs, trees, shrubs, hedges or birdhouses - birds need permanent shelter for breeding and protection from predators such as martens or cats.

-- Nest building material: In a pure, paved-over rock garden, birds can hardly find nesting material.
-So a garden for birds should also offer them shrubs, small branches and the like.
+- Nest building material: Birds can hardly find nesting material in a pure, paved rock garden.
+A garden for birds should therefore also offer them shrubs, small branches and the like.

-- Seating options: Whether for courtship, singing, or simply as a vantage point for hunting insects.
-Birds also need a vantage point in your garden....
+- Seating options: Whether for mating, singing or simply as a vantage point for hunting insects.
+Birds also need a vantage point in your garden.

-Consider this information as a preliminary brainstorming, in order to be able to adapt the following tips and own ideas individually at any time.
+Consider this information as a preliminary brainstorming session so that you can adapt the following tips and your own ideas at any time.

-Now that you know roughly what birds need, we can comfortably move on to the practical tips part of bird-friendly garden design.
+Now that you know roughly what birds need, we can move on to the practical tips for bird-friendly garden design.
 Implement the following ideas one by one to make it even easier for birds to decide to settle in your own garden.

 1. create compost heap

-If birds can't get their fill in your garden, they'll fly on.
-But a compost pile attracts lots of microbes like worms, beetles, mosquitoes, and spiders, which provide a tasty food source for birds.
-Learn more at Create compost correctly.
+If birds can't get enough to eat in your garden, they will fly on.
+However, a compost heap attracts lots of microorganisms such as worms, beetles, midges and spiders, which provide a tasty food source for birds.
+You can find out more at Create compost correctly.

 2. plant trees and protective hedges

 Plant trees, hedges and shrubs where birds can find food and shelter.
-A natural garden should have corners and edges and does not have to be laid out accurately according to "German neatness".
+A near-natural garden should have corners and edges and does not have to be laid out accurately according to "German neatness".

-These are especially recommended for a garden with birds:
+These are particularly recommended for a garden with birds: